Fiori-Tracker/fioritracker.github.io/1909FPS03/installation-guide/guide.md

 - SapVersion - your S/4 HANA version
 - IsSolManVersion – Sets Fiori Tracker installation as installed on Solution Manager

-You can find detailed description of each parameter in section [Main config file](/conf/conf).
+You can find detailed description of each parameter in section [Main config](/conf/conf).

 ![](../res/config.png)

 ## Step 8 - Modify application types

 In this step, you can change application types.
 We recommend using our proposition of them based on the SAP Fiori apps reference library (please find them below).

+You can find detailed description of each parameter in section [Application types](/conf/apptypes)

 ![](../res/app_types.png)